Nursing (MSN) Online

 If you have any general questions regarding the application process and requirements, please email or call us:

-If you have specific inquiries regarding your program of interest, please contact the Nursing, Nursing Administration (MSN) Program Coordinator:
+If you have specific inquiries regarding your program of interest, please contact the Director of Graduate Nursing: